 The fee-in-lieu of parking program does not apply to residential development.
 Under the Delray Beach code, a maximum reduction of 30% of eligible required parking is allowed.
 This stipulation does not apply to conversions, for which there is no maximum reduction limit.
-In addition to in-lieu fees, a developer must construct additional on-street parking where adequate right-of-way exists adjacent to the proposed development.
+In addition to in-lieu fees, a developer must construct additional onstreet parking where adequate right-of-way exists adjacent to the proposed development.
 To continue the fee-in-lieu program, parking minimum requirements should remain.
 Since the program's implementation in 1998, most of the parking fees-in-lieu of paid to the City were between 2001 and 2009.
-Only two developments utilizing fees-in-lieu of were approved in 2017, though there is at least one application for 2022.
+Only two developments utilizing fees-in-lieu of were approved in 2017, showing there has been a decline in the utilization of the program.